Valentines, Uruguay

 Valentines is a town of central Uruguay, divided in two parts belonging to Florida Department and Treinta y Tres Department respectively.

 Overview

 Valentines is located on the Cuchilla Grande, 3 km from Route 7 (km 234) and near the crossing with Route 19.

 Historically this place has been known for the presence of iron ore in the form of valentinesite.

-A wind farm is being built nearby.
+In 2016, a 70 megawatt wind farm was opened near the town.